 The work surface is made of an environmentally friendly medium-density fiberboard, which meets the high standards of the CARB and FSC, and the mechanisms have undergone a fatigue test of 6,000 height adjustments, so you should be getting years of use out of your purchase.

-Regarding the warranty, all height adjustable desks Flexispot sells come standard with a 5-year warranty on the frame, controller, and switch; and a 3-year warranty on the motor (if applicable), electronics and mechanisms.
-Not bad!
+All height adjustable desks Flexispot sells come standard with a 5-year warranty on the frame, desktop, and mechanisms.
+This was beefed up at the end of 2016, as previously they only gave you a 3-year warranty on the mechanisms (the raise/lower arm).

 Other Flexispot Products